DalekBaldwin/macrodynamics/README.md

 (def-unbound-dynenv-fun **my-unbound-macrodynamic-fun**)
 ```

-Macrodynamic variables and functions live in a separate namespace from regular Lisp variables and functions.
-To establish bindings for them, you must use one of a few dynamic-only compile-time variants of familiar operators. `ct-let` and `ct-let*` bind variables, and `ct-flet` and `ct-labels` bind functions.
-You can also retrieve bound functions as values using `dynenv-function` instead of `function` or `#'`.
+Macrodynamic variables and functions live in a separate namespace from regular Lisp variables (whether lexical or dynamic) and functions.
+To establish bindings for them, you must use one of a few dynamic-only compile-time variants of familiar operators. `ct-let` and `ct-let*` bind variables, and `ct-flet` binds functions.

+Within the body of any function definition created with `ct-flet`, the function name `call-next-dynenv-fun` is bound (lexically, not dynamically!) to the previously dynamically-bound function with the same name.
+But any recursive invocation of the function by name, even within a call to `call-next-dynenv-fun`, will always invoke the most recently dynamically-bound function.
+You can also retrieve dynamically-bound functions as values using `dynenv-function` instead of `function` or `#'`. `function`/`#'` simply retrieves a wrapper for calling the dynamically-bound function, which may be rebound between the time you retrieve the wrapper and the time you invoke it.
+For more details, see Pascal Costanza's [paper](http://www.p-cos.net/documents/dynfun.pdf) on dynamically-scoped functions.

 To define macros that need to read or bind macrodynamic entities within the dynamic scope of their expander code, you can use `def-dynenv-macro`: